amenjalal94/amenjalal94.github.io/README.md

   <summary>Click for abstract</summary>

 Only 25% of women with a university degree work in Pakistan.
-This implies misallocation of talent, with large negative consequences for output (Hsieh et al., 2019).
-In this paper, we survey male and female students enrolled in a large university in Pakistan.
+This implies misallocation of talent, with large negative consequences for output.
+We survey male and female students enrolled in a large university in Pakistan.
 We embed hypothetical job choice vignettes into the survey to capture job preferences, and beliefs about social norms and the labor market.
 In particular, we elicit respondents’ reservation wages as well as beliefs about market wages against variations in work flexibility along two main dimensions: remote or on-site jobs, full or part-time jobs.
 By comparing men’s and women’s responses, we estimate how women’s preferences for flexibility affect the gender gap in labor force participation.
 Using labor market data from Pakistan's biggest job platform, we also compare reservation wages and beliefs about market wages with observed wages to infer biases in beliefs about the labor market.
 Finally, we elicit men’s and women’s perception of the degree of complementarity between the labor and the marriage market for women.
 We use insights from this baseline survey to desgin belief correction and job matching interventions for women and their families.
 </details>

 <br />